-Resident Evil: Village (a.k.a.
-Resident Evil VIII) is Capcom’s latest deep dive into the world of their iconic survival horror series.
-Continuing the story of Ethan Winters, the protagonist of the previous game, players will explore the titular township and surrounding areas searching for his kidnapped baby daughter.
+Resident Evil: Village (AKA Resident Evil VIII) is Capcom’s latest deep dive into the world of their iconic survival horror series.
+Continuing the story of Ethan Winters, the protagonist of the previous game, players will explore the titular township and surrounding areas while searching for Ethan’s kidnapped baby daughter.
 In doing so, Ethan will encounter the dark matron of the village, Mother Miranda, and her army of infected bioweapon monstrosities.
 The strongest of these are the four lords that she has chosen to rule over the village and the surrounding territories.

 But who were these powerful lords before they became Miranda’s walking science experiments?
 Never ones to shy away from some good, deep lore, Capcom has provided a plethora of clues and story hints for players who want to piece together the hidden origins of these characters.

 However, if you’re not brave enough to traverse the dark castle halls or fight the lycan hordes in order to learn the backstory of your favorite tall vampire queen (or anyone else in the game), don’t worry.
 We’ve got you covered.